codevalve/codevalve.github.io/_posts/2024-09-08-redis-nodejs-express.md

+---
+layout: post
-# Using Redis as a Simple Database for Node.js Express.js Web Apps
+title: "Using Redis as a Simple Database for Node.js Express.js Web Apps"
+author: codevalve
+date: 2024-09-10 08:00:00 -0500
+categories: article
+tags: redis nodejs expressjs database simple
+---

 If you're building a web application using Node.js and Express.js, then you'll need a database to store and retrieve your data.
 While there are many popular database options available, Redis (Remote Dictionary Server) offers a simple and lightweight solution for storing and manipulating your data.